-An Employee who is new to the VPS commences on 1 December 2021.
-On 1 March 2022, the same individual is promoted from VPS 5.1 to VPS 6.1.
-The Employee would be ineligible for progression at 30 June 2022 as they would not be in the position for 12 months by the end of the Performance Cycle but eligible for progression at 30 June 2023.
+An Employee who is new to the VPS commences on 1 December 2024.
+On 1 March 2025, the same individual is promoted from VPS 5.1 to VPS 6.1.
+The Employee would be ineligible for progression at 30 June 2025 as they would not be in the position for 12 months by the end of the Performance Cycle but eligible for progression at 30 June 2026.

-As at 30 June 2023, the total period the Employee has been ineligible for progression is 19 months.
-Accordingly, if the Employee is assessed as having met their Progression Criteria, the progression step or amount will take effect from the Employee's 18-month date, which is 1 June 2023, even though the performance assessment itself will be done in the usual manner at the end of the performance cycle.
-If the Employee is at the top of their grade or value range, then the one per cent top of grade or value range payment would be made at the same time and in the same quantum as all other progression outcomes.
+As at 30 June 2026, the total period the Employee has been ineligible for progression is 19 months.
+Accordingly, if the Employee is assessed as having met their Progression Criteria, the progression step will take effect from the Employee's 18-month date, which is 1 June 2026, even though the performance assessment itself will be done in the usual manner at the end of the performance cycle.
+If the Employee is at the top of their Grade or Value Range, then the one and a half (1.5) per cent top of Grade or Value Range payment would be made at the same time and in the same quantum as all other progression outcomes.